Kuret/dotfiles-wsl/README.md

 - Redis
 - Nodejs
 - PostgreSQL
-- Ruby
+- Asdf version manager with Ruby/Erlang/Elixir plugins
-- Ruby gems: Bundler + Foreman + Rails 5.0.1
+- Ruby + Bundler/Foreman/Rails
-- Elixir + Phoenix
+- Erlang + Elixir

 Supported setups when using the install script (for now):
 - Windows Subsystem for Linux (Tested on the Windows Store version of OpenSUSE LEAP 42.2)

-- Hyper-V with Arch Linux
+Untested but likely to work:
+- MacOS/OSX
+- Any Linux distro that can run the Nix package manager

 # Running the script